Sdcrouse/Sdcrouse.github.io/_posts/2018-10-14-scraping_burning_out_and_the_big_picture.markdown

 ---
 layout: post
-title:      "Scraping, Burning Out, and the "Big Picture""
+title:      "Scraping, Burning Out, and the Big Picture"
 date:       2018-10-14 23:46:56 -0400
 permalink:  scraping_burning_out_and_the_big_picture
 ---